erikaduan/sparql_with_hobbits/exercises/01_generate_simple_RDF_with_TARQL.md

 ## Exercise 1.1

-We can convert `farming.csv` into a simple RDF with:
+We can convert `./data/raw_data/farming.csv` into a simple RDF with:
 1. `Product` as subject and assigned an IRI.
 2. `Count` converted into an integer type and `Date` converted into a date type.